redseverity/nooly.me/README.md

 ### Build

-To build all apps and packages, run the following command:
+To build all apps, run the following command:

 ```
 pnpm build